Get a demo

 Shooting in natural light may be challenging as it depends on factors such as time of the day, weather, and season.
 Using professional artificial lighting and shooting in a studio gives you more control over lighting.

 Alternatively, depending on the budget, you can buy or rent a professional lighting kit.
-Ideally, use a three-point kit with the light sources placed independently in different positions.
+If possible, use a three-point kit with the light sources placed independently in different positions.

 Let’s have a look at a possible setup: